 Chinese mainland reports 46 new confirmed COVID-19 cases

-Chinese health authority said Sunday that it received reports of 46 new confirmed COVID-19 cases on the Chinese mainland Saturday, 35 of which were domestically transmitted.
+Chinese health authority said on Thursday that it received reports of 46 new confirmed COVID-19 cases on the mainland on Wednesday, of which 34 were imported.

-As of Saturday, the overall confirmed cases on the mainland had reached 83,830, including 288 patients who were still being treated, with 18 in severe condition.
+The overall confirmed cases on the mainland had reached 82,341 by Wednesday, including 1,107 patients who were still being treated, and 77,892 people who had been discharged after recovery, the commission said.

-The commission said 292 asymptomatic cases, including 91 from outside the mainland, were still under medical observation.
+The commission said 1,032 asymptomatic cases, including 217 from abroad, were still under medical observation.